cisco/mindmeld/docs/source/domain_classification.rst

 Training The Model
 ******************

-Once your model config is loaded, you can load your training data and train the model:
+Once the model config is loaded, you can load the training data and train the model:

 .. code-block:: python

+  from mindmeld.domain_classification import DomainClassifier

-  # Load your training data to a Data Frame
+  # Load training data to a Data Frame
   training_data = mm.load_data(app='barista')

   # Train The Classifier
-  domain_classifier = mm.DomainClassifier(config=domain_config)
+  domain_classifier = DomainClassifier(config=domain_config)
   domain_classifier.fit(data=training_data, model='logreg')

   # Evaluate the model
   domain_classifier.evaluate(data='eval_set.txt')

-The "model" argument determines which model config to use (as specified in your config file).
-In the above example, the "logreg" model defined in your config file will be used for training.
+The **model** argument determines which model config to use (as specified in the config file).
+In the above example, the *"logreg"* model defined in the config file will be used for training.

-For a grid sweep over model hyperparameters, you can specify a param_grid dict object in your fit method.
-For example, for a Logistic Regression model, you can specify the regularization penalty function (l1/l2) and the strength parameter `C`.
+For a grid sweep over model hyperparameters, you can specify a param_grid dict object in the fit method.
+For example, for a Logistic Regression model, you can specify the regularization penalty function (l1/l2) and the strength parameter **C**.
 Additionally, if you want to do Cross Validation, you can define a CV iterator by specifying the number of splits.

 .. code-block:: python

+  from mindmeld.cross_validation import KFold

-  # Specify your grid search params
+  # Specify grid search params
   params = {
     "C": [1, 10, 100, 1000, 5000],
     "class_bias": [0.5],
     "penalty": ["l2"]
   }

-  # Define your CV iterator
+  # Define CV iterator
   kfold_cv = KFold(num_splits=10)

   # Train classifier with grid search + CV
   domain_classifier.fit(data=training_data, model='logreg', params_grid=params, cv=kfold_cv)

-If you set `cv=KFold` or `cv=StratifiedKFold`, a confusion matrix will be generated in the printed stats.
+If you set **cv=KFold** or **cv=StratifiedKFold**, a confusion matrix will be generated in the printed stats.

 .. code-block:: javascript